huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

     - Tag value: A tag value is a string of no more than 43 characters and can be an empty string.
     It consists of letters, digits, underscores (_), periods (.), hyphens (-), and Unicode characters (\u4E00-\u9FFF).

-* `multiattach` - (Optional, String, ForceNew) Default:false.
-Specifies the shared EVS disk information.
+* `multiattach` - (Optional, String, ForceNew) Specifies the shared EVS disk information.
+Defaults to false.
-    Changing this creates a new volume.
+    Changing this creates a new EVS volume resource.

-* `kms_id` - (Optional, String, ForceNew) The Encryption KMS ID to create the volume.
+* `kms_id` - (Optional, String, ForceNew) Specifies the Encryption KMS ID to create the volume.
-    Changing this creates a new volume.
+    Changing this creates a new EVS volume resource.

-* `device_type` - (Optional, String, ForceNew) The device type of volume to create.
+* `device_type` - (Optional, String, ForceNew) Specifies the device type of volume to create.
     Valid options are VBD and SCSI.
 Defaults to VBD.
-Changing this creates a new volume.
+    Changing this creates a new EVS volume resource.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies a resource ID in UUID format.
+* `id` - A resource ID in UUID format.

 * `attachment` - If a volume is attached to an instance, this attribute will display the Attachment ID, Instance ID, and the Device as the Instance sees it.
-* `wwn` - Specifies the unique identifier used for mounting the EVS disk.
+* `wwn` - The unique identifier used for mounting the EVS disk.

 ## Timeouts
 This resource provides the following timeouts configuration options: